ruricolist/vernacular/README.md

 # Vernacular

 Vernacular is a build and module system for languages that compile to Common Lisp.
-Vernacular handles compiling files into fasls, tracking and rebuilding dependencies, and export and import between your new language, Lisp, and any other languages Vernacular supports.
+Vernacular handles locating files, compiling files into fasls, tracking dependencies and rebuilding, and export and import between your new language, Lisp, and any other language Vernacular supports.

 Vernacular builds on [Overlord][] and is heavily inspired by [Racket][].